SuLvXiangXin/zipnerf-pytorch/README.md

 or decrease the test chunk size by adding e.g.  `--gin_bindings="Config.render_chunk_size = 8192" `,
 or use more GPU by configure `accelerate config` .

-## TODO
-- [ ] Rewrite dataset to torchdata dataloader2

-[//]: # (- then training without downsample is allowed.)
-[//]: # (this is because while my machine can't afford to load several times of the whole scene images into cpu without downsampling. )

 ## Preparing custom data
 More details can be found at https://github.com/google-research/multinerf